Quantum Gravity and String Theory

 [10] viXra:0912.0020 [pdf] submitted on 8 Dec 2009

-Further on the Black Hole War, or to Make the World Deep, Precise and Large Enough for Physics
+Further on the Black Hole War, or To Make the World Deep, Precise and Large Enough for Physics

 Authors: Elemér E Rosinger